Home > Get Involved > Schools > Next Gen

 SU 149, 150 SHE 134, 135, 136, 226 SIS 141, 144, 145, 146.

 Want to bring in a class?
-Check our available date calendar for 2022
+Check dates in 2024

 Please note calendars are updated daily and some dates listed may not be available.